Joe Jonas Seen Making Out With Sophie Turner In Bowling Alley

 — J O E J O N A S (@joejonas) March 4, 2019

-The premise of the song is that special women have entered the brothers’ lives that have made everything better and they’re now “suckers” for those women.
+The premise of the song is that special women have entered the brothers’ lives and have made everything better.
+So, they’re now “suckers” for those women.

-Considering the two brothers are married with the middle Joe engaged and soon to be married, it’s an appropriate song for their situation.
+Considering the two brothers are married along with the middle Joe engaged and soon to be married, it’s an appropriate song for their situation.

-The three special women make interesting appearances in the music video, show goofing around in wild outfits, lounging in bathtubs, and other quirky antics, frequently with suckers in their mouths.
+The three special women make interesting appearances in the music video.
+They goof around in wild outfits, lounge in bathtubs, and participate other quirky antics, frequently with suckers in their mouths.

-The Jonas Brothers originally broke up due to family issues as they revealed at the time and more recently.
+The Jonas Brothers originally broke up due to family issues as they revealed at the time.
 They explained that the stress of running a band, being on tour, releasing new albums, while also starting and maintaining families was putting a strain on their relationship with each other.

-So putting family first they broke up the band and went dark for ten years.
+So putting family first, they broke up the band and went dark for 10 years.

 Whether their passion for music is what’s bringing them back or their family lives are more stable with these amazing women in their lives is unclear.
 The wives and future wife are proving to be incredibly supportive and from what the song tells us, making the brothers lives so much better.